steemit/condenser/README.md

 #### Install dependencies

 Install at least Node v7.5 if you don't already have it.
 We recommend using `nvm` to do this as it's both the simplest way to install and manage installed version(s) of node.
+If you need `nvm`, you can get it at [https://github.com/creationix/nvm](https://github.com/creationix/nvm).

 Using nvm, you would install like this:
 ```bash